How to Record a Phone Call on iPhone: 5 Methods Explained

 Before we move any further, here’s something you need to know about Google Voice:

-• First and foremost, Google Voice is currently available in only 14 countries, including UK, USA, Canada, and Denmark.
+• First and foremost, Google Voice is currently available for personal Google Accounts in the US.

 • Second, you can record only incoming calls, and not outgoing calls.